 and led by one Admiral Fitzroy, a deeply religious fanatic who did not accept

-God ruled everything, and man could not predict what God had ordained.
+God ruled everything, or the Hand of God, and man could not predict what God had ordained.

 is no longer the prerogative of most of the population, and true longrange